FEMINIZATION OF POVERTY

 MARJORIE E. STARRELS, Univ of Michigan, SALLY BOULD, Univ of Delaware, LEON J. NICHOLAS,

-status to the feminization of poverty.
-It suggests that gender, race, and ethnicity
+marital, and parental status to the feminization of poverty.
+It suggests that gender,

-Hispanics.
-The authors articulate clearly the forces that have generated rapid
+than Blacks and Hispanics.
+The authors articulate clearly the forces that have generated

-feminization of poverty.
-The analysis takes into account a range of factors that have
+rapid feminization of poverty.
+The analysis takes into account a range of factors that

-contributed significantly to women's poverty. - Journal of Family Issues, Vol. 15, No. 4,
+have contributed significantly to women's poverty. - Journal of Family Issues, Vol. 15,

 Feminist campaigns concerning feminization of poverty and comparable worth are analyzed in

 terms of their major policy goals and the arguments typically used to justify those goals.